PolishDogge/last-video-checker-bot/README.md

 # YouTube Channel Watcher Bot
 This code sets up a bot that monitors a specific YouTube channel for new video uploads and sends a notification to a Discord channel when a new video is detected.
-It utilizes the YouTube Data API v3 and the Discord.py library.

-## Prerequisites
+## Requirements
 Before running this code, make sure you have the following:

 Google API key: You need to obtain a YouTube Data API v3 key.
 Replace the DEVELOPER_KEY variable with your own API key.
 Instructions on obtaining an API key can be found in the YouTube API documentation.